brevdev/brev-docs/docs/reference/brev-cli.md

 `brev delete workspace_name`

 #### reset
-If you're experiencing any machine problems, including self-inflicted ones like installing conflicting or incorrect software versions, rather than wasting time debugging, just bite the bullet.
  This command deletes your machine and gets you a fresh one.
 Make sure to have a [.brev setup script](/reference/dot-brev-setup-script/) or you'll have to reinstall everythign manually.

 **Note: even if not committed, the `.brev/setup.sh` script will persist because everythign in `/home/workspace` will be saved.
 👆 This makes it really easy to change your environment without needing to commit the changes to main.**